inupaUdara/Event.lk/README.md

 ## Project Description
 This project is a website for an Online Event Management System For Businesses named as <b>"Event.lk"</b>  created with JAVA, HTML, CSS, JavaScript, and MySQL.
 This web application utilizes the MVC architecture and JSP-Servlets for seamless and organized development.
 Hosted on the Tomcat server.
 <img  src="https://github.com/inupaUdara/Event.lk/blob/main/Site%20Images/Screenshot%20(1225).png"  alt="Landing_Page">

+## About the Project
+The website was developed using Java, HTML, CSS, JavaScript, Bootstrap, and MySQL, this platform seamlessly integrates with the Tomcat server, employing a robust MVC architecture and JSP-Servlets.
+Our design makes sure the interface is easy to use, while JavaScript's dynamic interactivity offers a responsive and interesting user experience.
+It seamlessly facilitates event creation, user registration, and responsive event listings.
+Simplify event planning and participation with this comprehensive web solution.

 <div  align="center">

 ## Contributors